 As I worked, I added more water when the mixture thickened too much.
 Because I ended up adding a second layer of cardboard to the wings to strengthen them (by gluing on another large piece of cardboard to the back), the paper mache served as a perfect edge disguise.

 Once this dries – at least one day later – the painting begins!
 First, you must seal the cardboard with a layer of acrylic, such as a varnish, to render it waterproof.
 Then, you paint it with your base color.
 I used graphite gray.

 After the base coat dries, and you have thoroughly checked to be sure all the nooks are painted, you can paint the top coat.
 I mixed metallic silver with a glaze, 1 to 1.
 The recommended application method is called “slip-slap,” applying the shiny silver paint with a brush in a back-and-forth manner, leaving the recesses dark.

 Do this in small sections.
-Quickly, before it dries, you then remove/mottle it with a bunched up plastic bag.
+Then before it dries you quickly remove/mottle it with a bunched up plastic bag.
 Experiment with this technique in a small area to see how much you want to remove with the plastic bag.

 The shiny silver over darker gray gives the angel wings a tarnished silver appearance, exactly what I was looking for.

 Now to find the right hanging utensil.
 These will go on the wall over our bed, despite what my husband first said when I told him what I was making.

 “Aren’t they going to be too heavy?” he asked, thinking I would be wearing them.